FirefoxMetzger/async-tamer/README.md

 ### The `AsyncScope`

 An `AsyncScope` manages a set of `@tamed` functions and controls their lifecycle.
-It's a structured way to add async sections to your codebase.
+It's a structured way to add async sections to your program.
 Long story short, you need to be aware of 3 keywords:

 1. Scheduling: Line of code that starts a `@tamed` function.